 November 16, 2016 Betsy Wade

-Betsy Wade, formerly of The New York Times, is the 2016 Lifetime Achievement Award winner.
+Betsy Wade, formerly of The New York Times, is the recipient of the 2016 Lifetime Achievement Award.

 October 19, 2016 Jeffrey Toobin